StackVista/stackstate-docs/setup/agent/advanced-agent-configuration.md

    ```

 3. Add the environment variables:
-   * Use a proxy for Agent checks and communication with StackState:
+   * To use a proxy for Agent checks and communication with StackState:
      ```yaml
      [Service]
      Environment="HTTP_PROXY=http://example.com"
      Environment="HTTPS_PROXY=https://example.com"
      ```

-   * Use a proxy for communication with StackState only:
+   * To use a proxy for communication with StackState only:
      ```yaml
      [Service]
      Environment="STS_PROXY_HTTP=http://example.com"